graded-cs-resources/IB-Computer-Science-Notes/unit1/02_FirstFunction.md

     public int s = this.addTwoNumbers(2, 3); // The variable s now has the value 5
     ```

-    While the javascript version would look a lot like the TypeScript one, but with no mention of types:
+    While the javascript version would look a lot like the TypeScript one, but with no mention of numbers (so it would even work for words!)

     ```js
     function addTwoValues(val1, val2) {
         return val1 + val2;